 Can I get a refund on registration fees that were not used because I registered my vehicle in another state?

 No, you cannot get a refund because the State of Alaska does not issue refunds on partial registration.
 You can only get a refund if you have verifiable, written proof that the vehicle was registered in another state before the beginning of the registration period.

 Can a vehicle owner personalize the standard blue-and-yellow plate?

 Yes.
 There are no regulations or laws restricting one from personalizing the standard blue-and-yellow plate.
 They can be customized to your taste.

 You must get Alaska state license plates for your vehicle if you intend to use it in the Alaska area.
-Thankfully, you can do that online with the help of online platforms VinPit.
+Thankfully, you can do that online with the help of online platform VinPit.
 With VinPit, you don't need to worry about Alaska license plate history as we offer services like VIN check, VIN decoder, vehicle history reports, and free license plate lookup alaska.
 You can also look up the license plate for other states such as California.